Yvitex/Obsidian_Notes/Computer Science/Android/Java Variables.md

 aliases: [data type]
 ---
 # Java Variables
-Unlike [[Python Programming]] with dynamic typing feature, Java variables are static, meaning when we declare a variable as a **String**, it could only accept a string and not an integer similar to the [[Mongoose Create Operations]] when creating a schema
+Unlike [[Python]] with dynamic typing feature, Java variables are static, meaning when we declare a variable as a **String**, it could only accept a string and not an integer similar to the [[Mongoose Create Operations]] when creating a schema

 (Note: *Variables* are simply containers that occupies a memory, like a volume of a [[Matter is anything that has space and weight|matter]] that occupies space in reality)